rust-lang/rfcs/text/0000-black-box.md

 implementation uses inline assembly.
 It is unclear at this point whether `black_box` should be a `const fn`, and if it should, how exactly would we go about it.
-We do not have to resolve this issue before stabilization since we can always make it a `const fn` later, but we should not forget about it either.
+We do not have to resolve this issue before stabilization since we can always make it a `const fn` later, but we should not forget about it either